Jeffrey Tambor Denies Sexual Harassment Allegations But Admits He Was 'Difficult' and 'Mean'

 Almost three months after he was fired from Amazon’s Transparent, Jeffrey Tambor has given his first interview regarding the allegations of inappropriate behavior and sexual harassment on set that prompted his exit.

-Speaking to The Hollywood Reporter, Tambor, 73, admitted to having lifelong anger issues but continued to deny the allegations that he sexually harassed Van Barnes, his former assistant, and Trace Lysette, an actress on the series.
+Speaking to The Hollywood Reporter, Tambor, 73, admitted to having lifelong anger issues but continued to deny the allegations that he sexually harassed his former assistant Van Barnes and Trace Lysette, an actress on the series.

 Tambor said Barnes’ claims that he observed her sleeping naked are completely fabricated.
 According to THR, when asked to address other specific allegations, including the propositioning and physical touching, he grew “reticent.”